AnastasiosF/iCalendarE/README.md

-iCalendarE
+#iCalendarE

-A Try for a professional calendar
+*A Try for a professional calendar*

-Feautures:<br>
--Link Contacts with specific event<br>
--Alert Contacts via SMS before specific time
+This is a test app